 The Monitoring Officer may consider that the matter can reasonably be resolved without the need for a hearing.
-In such a case, he/she will consult with the Independent Person and with you as complainant and seek to agree what you consider to be a fair resolution which also helps to ensure higher standards of conduct for the future.
+In such a case, the Independent Person will be consulted with you as complainant and seek to agree what you consider to be a fair resolution which also helps to ensure higher standards of conduct for the future.
 Such resolution may include the member accepting that his/her conduct was unacceptable and offering an apology, and/or other remedial action by the authority.
 If the member complies with the suggested resolution, the Monitoring Officer will report the matter to the Standards Committee [and the Parish Council] for information, but will take no further action.
-However, if you tell the Monitoring Officer that any suggested resolution would not be adequate, the Monitoring Officer will refer the matter for a local hearing.
+However, if you tell the Monitoring Officer will refer the matter for a local hearing.